mfem/web/src/lininteg.md

 + Integrals involving mix of Scalar and Vector rhs $\,\vec{f}$ and basis functions: $\int_\Omega f\,\vec\{\lambda}\cdot\vec\{v}$ and $\int_\Omega v\,\vec\{\lambda}\cdot\vec\{f}$

-The `LinearFormIntegrator` classes allow MFEM to produce a wide variety of local element matrices without modifying the `LinearForm` class.
+The `LinearFormIntegrator` classes allow MFEM to produce a wide variety of local element vectors without modifying the `LinearForm` class.
 Many of the possible operators are collected below into tables that briefly describe their action and requirements.